alire-project/alire/doc/user-changes.md

 For `alr` to be able to do these steps on the user's behalf, the user has to provide a 'Personal Access Token (PAT)' with 'repo' permissions.

+The old behavior, ending the assistant after manifest creation, can be achieved with the new `--skip-submit` flag.

 ### Removal of `alr test --docker`